GitAApple/Custom-Cloud-VPN-Server-Project/index.md

-In this installation tutorial, we will be using Digital Ocean to deploy two different servers: Certificate Authority (CA) Server & OpenVPN Server
+In this installation tutorial, we will be using Digital Ocean to deploy a customized VPN Server.

+There will be two different servers: Certificate Authority (CA) Server & OpenVPN Server

 #### Pre-requisite: Setting up server(s) on DigitalOcean